Hyperbolic Geometry is Not Necessary: Lightweight Euclidean-Based Models for Low-Dimensional Knowledge Graph Embeddings: Experiments

 From the results, we have the following observations.
 At first, the four hyperbolic-based models generally outperform their Euclidean variants and RotatE and TuckER, which are the state-of-the-art models for high-dimensional knowledge graph embeddings.
 This proves the effectiveness of hyperbolic models in low-dimensional knowledge graph embeddings.

 RotL outperforms RotE and the other Euclidean-based models.
-Compared with RotE, the Hits@10 of RotL improves from 0.529 to 0.550 on WN18RR, and from 0.482 to 0.496 on FB15k237.
-RotL achieves similar prediction accuracy as RotH.
-Using a lightweight architecture, RotL even obtains higher MRR and Hits@1 than RotH on FB15k237.
+Compared with RotE, the Hits@10 of RotL improves from 0.529 to 0.550 on WN18RR, and from 0.482 to 0.500 on FB15k237.
+Using a lightweight architecture, RotL even achieves similar prediction accuracy as RotH on FB15k237.
 It indicates that the hyperbolic embeddings technology is possible to be replaced with flexible addition and new distance function.

-Using a novel two-layer transformation function, Rot2L further improves RotL and achieves the state-of-the-art results on the both datasets.
-Especially compared with RotH, MRR of Rot2L improves from 0.314 to 0.321 on FB15k237, and the Hits@1 increases from 0.428 to 0.434 on WN18RR.
-Although the published results of AttH is competitive \cite{GoogleAttH}, we cannot reproduce them using the available open-source codes.
-Besides, AttH costs more calculations than RotH, and much slower than our proposed Rot2L.
+Using a novel two-layer transformation function, Rot2L further improves RotL and achieves the state-of-the-art results on two datasets.
+Especially compared with RotH, MRR of Rot2L improves from 0.314 to 0.326 on FB15k237, and the Hits@1 increases from 0.428 to 0.434 on WN18RR.

 It should be noted that improving low-dimensional performance is much harder than that in the high-dimensional condition.
-The computational complexity of Rot2L is lower than RotH and AttH, and our experimental results prove the effectiveness of Rot2L.
+Our experimental results prove the effectiveness of Rot2L, while the computational complexity of Rot2L is lower than RotH and AttH.